 Psychological and spiritual terrorism by forcing people to extreme in religion without reading nor understanding of its provisions; if the devil could not remove religion from the hearts of human beings, he uses another way which is to push people very fast so they leave from the other door of apostasy out of extremism.
 Unfortunately, there are those who- in the name of religion- apply non ethical manners and use the name of Islam for unfruitful general purposes to psychologically manipulate people and making wars with the other groups.
 In addition to the many esisting examples of individual groups.

-This repulsive obligation - even if with honest intention and love of good to others - used by that Sheikh on us has lead us to abhor the religion of God first.
+This repulsive obligation - even if with honest intention and love of good to others - used by some sheikhs on us has lead us to abhor the religion of God first.
 Then the faithful person has committed a sin; that is obligating others to be extremists in religion the way he is while they are not up to his level of faith yet.
 God says: "There is no compulsion in religion”.
 The greatest calamity was when he used Quran verses and hadith to threaten people and to provide neither related nor suitable guidelines in wrong situations compelling people of doing something undoable or to make them feel they did not get to that level yet and so on.